Food Safety Training Resources

 Food Protection Manager Certification

 Navajo County is currently one of ten Arizona Counties that currently requires Food Protection Manager Certification.
 However, the Navajo County Department of Environmental Health does not currently charge a fee to register the certification or issue food manager cards.
 A copy of a current certificate from an accredited program is sufficient to demonstrate a person in charge has successfully completed an approved course as outlined in Arizona Food Code (2-102.11).
-Below is a link to additional information on how to obtain an approved food protection manager certification: Accredited Food Protection Manager Certification Programs (PDF).
+See additional information on how to obtain an approved food protection manager certification: Accredited Food Protection Manager Certification Programs (PDF).

 Food Handler Certification